 - How much disfigurement or scarring was caused by the defective implant or its removal

 - The amount of any past or future medical expenses associated with the metal-on-metal hip implant

 - Any lost wages or loss of earning capacity due to the defective hip replacement

 Compensation for hip implant metal poisoning may include payment for past and future medical expenses, lost wages, lost earning capacity, and pain and suffering.

-The Wisconsin personal injury attorneys at Hupy and Abraham help victims of hip replacement injuries to protect their rights with pharmaceutical class action lawsuits against companies like DuPuy and Johnson and Johnson.
+The Wisconsin pharmaceutical class action attorneys at Hupy and Abraham help victims of hip replacement injuries to protect their rights with pharmaceutical class action lawsuits against companies like DuPuy and Johnson and Johnson.
 To learn more or discuss your own claim, contact us online or call us directly at 800-800-5678.
 The initial consultation is free.